Other Functions

 Returned values

-- A string describing the structure that is used for representing the
+• A description of the column structure used for representing value.

 Example